OpenBW/BWAPI4J/README.md

 the fact that BWAPI4J is typed may or may not be seen as an advantage.
 Future version will provide a typed and a non-typed interface.

+Last but not least: BWAPI4J is **fully compatible with OpenBW** and therefore can be run on Linux (natively, no Wine required) at much greater speeds than the original BW.
 ---

 ## BWAPI4J (Java)